-Ladybugs are a Natural (and Colorful) Approach to Pest Control in the Garden
+Ladybugs are a Natural Approach to Pest Control in the Garden

-Ya' just gotta love the ladies.
+I'm just gaga for the ladies.
 They're cute, colorful and, in some cultures, lucky.
 They also pack a huge appetite for aphids and other garden pests.

-I recently opted to buy a container of ladybugs at my local nursery (about ) and take the au natural route in my rosebush $8-$11 for one containerpest control efforts.
-Last year I used a pesticide and have been feeling blue about my lack of green consciousness ever since.
+I recently bought a container of ladybugs (also known as lady beetles or ladybird beetles) in pursuit of an au natural route to my rosebush pest control efforts.
+Last year, I used an insecticide, and I've felt blue about my lack of green consciousness ever since.

-Follow these tips (ranging from "expert" to "duh") for releasing ladybugs:
+Follow these tips (ranging from "expert" to "duh") for proper ladybug release:

 - Don't shake the container.
 It's not a maraca.

-- According to Nature's Control keep the container refrigerated until ready for release, and spritz them with water regularly.
+- Keep the container refrigerated until ready for release, and spritz them with water regularly.

 - Make it a family affair.
 The kiddos will love opening the container and seeing all the ladybugs fluttering about.